pifls/photo-grid/README.md

 # photo-grid
-simple photo grid with images from API
+simple photo gallery with images from API